-Skiyente Ski Club was started in 1955 when some members of Associated Women Skiers (AWS), the first all women’s ski club in the United States, decided they wanted to focus more closely on ‘mountain activities’ vs. the ‘social and non-mountain community events’ that their current club was doing.
-These women sought out others with the same objectives and formed Skiyente Ski Club, which loosely translated, means “Ski Maiden”.
-These 25 women who hold the distinction of being “Charter Members” elected Maryanne Lawton (Hill), a former U.S. Ski Team hopeful, as their first president.
-Maryanne continues to participate in various Club activities and proudly cheers on her ‘sisters’ during the annual club race named in her honor—The Maryanne Cup.
+Skiyente Ski Club was started in 1955 when some members of the Associated Women Skiers, the first all women’s ski club in the United States, wanted to focus more on mountain activities over the mostly social and non-mountain community events of their current club.
+These women sought out others with the same objectives and formed Skiyente Ski Club, which — loosely translated — means “Ski Maiden".

-The Club first started meeting in members’ homes but soon found the basement of The Mountain Shop in Portland to be much easier and more convenient.
-Meetings were held there for nearly 35 years.
-They are now held at the Buffalo Gap on SW Macadam Avenue.
-Members’ homes are still occasionally used for special events but most meetings are now held at a local pub.
+The 25 charter members elected Maryanne (Lawton) Hill, a former U.S. Ski Team hopeful, as their first president.
+The club first started meeting in members’ homes but soon found the basement of The Mountain Shop in Portland to be more convenient; meetings were held there for nearly 35 years, but we now hold most membership meetings either online at a local pub.

-Our community is very important to us so we support many community causes and charities.
-Most of this support is focused on women’s causes or our mountain.
-We support or have recently supported Susan G. Komen Foundation, Hope on the Slope, Relay for Life, Cancer Ski-out, Mt.
+We support many community causes and charities, usually focused on women’s causes or our mountain: Susan G. Komen Foundation, Hope on the Slope, Relay for Life, Cancer Ski-out, Mt.
 Hood Ski Patrol, Mt.
-Hood Cultural Center and Museum, several local women’s and children’s shelters, Portland Mountain Rescue, Erin Nicole Scholarship Fund—a scholarship through the FWSA Foundation for a Pacific Northwest young female racer, Women’s Ski Jumping, and mountain Highway Clean-up.
+Hood Cultural Center and Museum, several local women’s and children’s shelters, Portland Mountain Rescue, and the Erin Nicole Scholarship Fund.